Business models for open-source software: Selling required proprietary parts of a software product

 A variant of the approach above is the keeping of required data content (for instance a video game's audio, graphic, and other art assets) of a software product proprietary while making the software's source code open-source.
 While this approach is completely legitimate and compatible with most open-source licenses, customers have to buy the content to have a complete and working software product.
 Restrictive licenses can then be applied on the content, which prevents the redistribution or re-selling of the complete software product.
 Examples for open-source developed software are Kot-in-Action Creative Artel video game Steel Storm, engine GPLv2 licensed while the artwork is CC BY-NC-SA 3.0 licensed, and Frogatto & Friends with an own developed open-source engine and commercialization via the copyrighted game assets for iPhone, BlackBerry and MacOS.

 Other examples are Arx Fatalis (by Arkane Studios) and Catacomb 3-D (by Flat Rock Software) with source code opened to the public delayed after release, while copyrighted assets and binaries are still sold on gog.com as digital distribution.

-Richard Stallman stated that freedom for works for art or entertainment are not required.
+Richard Stallman posits that non-free licenses which permit the sharing of works of art or entertainment are acceptable.

 The similar product bundling of an open-source software product with hardware which prevents users from running modified versions of the software is called tivoization and is legal with most open-source licenses except GPLv3, which explicitly prohibits this use-case.